abdksyed/EPAi2/Session02_ObjectMutability_Interning/README.md

 # Assignment 2

 ## Assignment Objective - Performance Testing and Memory Leakage.
-The Assignment is to create a Cyclic Reference, and than call Garbage Collector to remove the cyclic reference, and to test the working, the memory_usage function from memory_profiler is being used.
+The Assignment is to **create a Cyclic Reference**, and try to remove it.
+To test the working, the **memory_usage** function from **memory_profiler** is being used.

-And to test the performance of usage of interning and sets/forzensets when compared to non-interned strings and lists, we are comparing long strings and searching for characters in a iterable respectively.
+Also, the second part of Assignment is to test the **performance of usage of interning and sets/forzensets when compared to non-interned strings and lists**, we are comparing long strings and searching for characters in a iterable respectively.
 This is done by repeating it for vary large values (like 10000000) and comparing the time difference, and the objective is to acheive 10 times the speed of using non-interned string and lists.

 ## Classes and Functions Used: